List of NCIS: New Orleans characters: Quentin Carter

 Quentin Carter (Charles Michael Davis) is a brash NCIS Special Agent who is the replacement for agent Christopher LaSalle.
 Carter comes across as brassy and urbane.
 He is a former U.S. Marine who served in the 1st Force Reconnaissance Company.
-He is the son of a U.S. Navy two-star admiral, and has a brother and sister whom both also serve in the Navy.
+He is the son of a U.S. Navy two-star admiral, and has a brother and sister both of whom also serve in the Navy.

 Carter has a preference for wearing designer suits while on duty, but a running gag occurs that he is put into a situation where his suit is ruined.

 Carter starts dating Hannah Khoury in “Once Upon A Time” and continues dating her throughout the rest of the season.

 Rita Devereaux

 Rita Devereaux (Chelsea Field) is a New Orleans Assistant District Attorney and a reservist in the U.S. Navy's Judge Advocate General Corps, holding the rank of Commander.
 She is a longtime friend and eventual girlfriend of Dwayne Pride.
 At the end of season 3, Rita accepts a job with the United States Department of Justice National Security Division and moves to Washington, D.C., but maintains a long-distance relationship with Pride.
 In the series finale, she and Pride end up marrying.

 In real life, Field is married to Scott Bakula.